brunobord/the-black-hack/english/the-black-hack.md

 ## Advantage & disadvantage

 A GM may decide that a particular course of action or task has a higher or lower chance of success.
-They will ask a player to roll an additional d20 when making a test - with advantage the lower result is used and with disadvantage, the higher.
+They will ask a player to roll an additional d20 when making a test - with **advantage** the lower result is used and with **disadvantage**, the higher.

 ## Resting

 When characters rest for about an hour, they regain the use of all their Armor points.
-Also once per day, after resting, they may roll a Hit Die associated with their class and regain that many HP.
+Also once per day, after resting, they may roll a **Hit Die** associated with their class and regain that many **HP**.

 ## Experience